-The Animal Metabolism Phenotyping Core provides contemporary phenotyping techniques for metabolism and energy balance in mouse models of nutrition and disease.
+The Metabolic Phenotyping Core provides contemporary phenotyping techniques for metabolism and energy balance in mouse models of nutrition and disease.

 - Mouse breeding, colony management, sample handling, restrain and care, and other laboratory techniques/services as defined by the animal protocol set forth by the project.
 These services will be performed by trained core staff using approved techniques.

 - Experience and expertise in the use of genetically diverse mice, such as the Diversity Outbred and Collaborative Cross mice.

 Expertise provided on study design, data interpretation, quality control, and analysis methods